Cwantic/Documentation/Design/Modification.md

     The selection is done by pressing the left mouse button above the desired object

+You can also select a node by entering the node name and click to the **Point** button.

+You can also select an element by entering the two node names separate by "-" and click to the **Element** button.

+You can also select a valve by entering its label and click to the **Element** button.

+You can also select a restraint by entering the node name or its label and click to the **Restraint** button.

 Click [here](https://documentation.metapiping.com/Design/Selection.html) to have more information about the selection.

 ## 2. Remove elements